JamesByers/fireflies_led_controllers/user_manuals/v1_advanced_features.md

 </p>

 #### The Advanced settings are set using the red DIP switch inside the controller.
-*There are three areas of the DIP switch, to set three different things.*
+*There are three groupings of the DIP switch, to set three different things.*
-* There are 8 individually numbered switches on the DIP switch
+* There are 8 individually numbered switches on the DIP switch.
+There are three groups of switches, to set three different things.
   * Switches 1, 2, and 3 change the alternate color from the warm white to another color.
 This color will be used when the toggle switch is switched from fireflies to the alternate color.
-You can also choose an option to rotate through the colors of the raibow.
+You can also choose an option to rotate through the colors of the rainbow.
-  * Switches 4 and 5 set whether the LED string has 50, 100, 150, or 200 lights in it
+  * Switches 4 and 5 set whether the LED string has 50, 100, 150, or 200 LEDs in it
   * Switches 6, 7, and 8 set the color order in case you need to connect a different LED string that has a different color order.
 You will know because the firefly color will be obviously different such as a blue or a red.

 #### To change settings open the control box and locate the 8 position DIP switch